SouchenOu/containers_explanation/README.md

-  Some informations about red black tree :
+  Some informations about binary serch tree (BST) :
   ---------------------------------------

   -All the left node should be less than the Root node.